SummerSlam (2000): Main event matches

-The seventh match was the first triple threat tag team Tables, Ladders, and Chairs match for the Tag Team Championship between the team of the Hardy Boyz (Matt Hardy and Jeff Hardy), Edge and Christian, and the Dudley Boyz (Bubba Ray Dudley and D-Von Dudley).
+The seventh match was the first triple threat tag team Tables, Ladders, and Chairs match for the WWF Tag Team Championship between the team of the Hardy Boyz (Matt Hardy and Jeff Hardy), Edge and Christian, and the Dudley Boyz (Bubba Ray Dudley and D-Von Dudley).
 The Dudley Boyz gained an advantage in the match when they delivered a 3-D on Christian through a table.
 Jeff Hardy then attempted a Swanton Bomb on Bubba through a table, but it backfired when Bubba moved and Jeff went through the table.
 Subsequently, Edge and Christian knocked Bubba off of a ladder outside of the ring, through four double-stacked tables.
 Lita, the associate of the Hardy Boyz, then came down to the ring, pushing Edge and Christian off a ladder.
 This allowed Matt to climb a ladder to retrieve the championship belts, but D-Von pushed the ladder, resulting in Matt falling at ringside through two double-stacked tables.
 Lita came to check on Matt, but she was brutally speared by Edge in retaliation and was taken out of the match.
 D-Von then climbed another ladder, along with Jeff, but Edge and Christian knocked the ladder over, leaving Jeff and D-Von hanging on the belt; Jeff then kicked D-Von a few times, causing the latter to fall into the ring.
 Jeff was eventually hit with a ladder by Christian and fell into the ring, allowing Edge and Christian to climb another ladder and retrieve the championship belts to retain the Tag Team Championship.

 The next match was a Stinkface match between The Kat and Terri.
 After back and forth action between the two women, The Kat gained the advantage after she performed a powerslam on Terri and then threw Terri into the turnbuckle and delivered a Stinkface on her for the win.